TugbaKes55/TugbaKes55/README.md

  - 👋 Hi, I’m @TugbaKes55 (Tuğba KEŞ), Having been an active professional in business analyst for more than nine years my passion for the field started with my formal education.

- - 🌱 I studied computer engineering, math teacher, economy and I'm still improving myself.
+ - 🌱 I studied computer engineering, math teacher, economics and I'm still improving myself.

  - 🔭 I always try to develop readable, understandable.
 I also try to design user-friendly applications.